 From my observation, when markets are unsteady, investors sometimes move from stocks to bonds.
 And when market confidence is high, they move back from bonds to stocks.
-This causes the known inverse relationship between stock and bond prices, but it is not a firm rule.
+This causes the known inverse relationship between stock and bond prices, but it’s not a firm rule.

 Diversification is important and can help absorb shock when the market is volatile.
 Bonds balance your portfolio's risk and make it easier to recover your losses.

-When bonds prices are down, stocks can help you keep up with inflation
+When bond prices are down, stocks can help you keep up with inflation

 When the stock market is performing really well, your portfolio may end up overweighted in stocks, exposing you to more risk than you're comfortable with.
 When this happens, we recommend increasing your bond exposure to get you back to your target allocation.

-Check out these portfolio allocation models Open page in a new window to help you decide how much to invest in bonds and stocks.
+Check out these portfolio allocation models to help you decide how much to invest in bonds and stocks.